-\textbf{Motivation \& contributions.} Inspired by the concept of higher-order Lie bracket averaging, this paper further explores the application of these techniques to extremum seeking problems, with a particular focus on achieving faster convergence rates.
-In particular, many extremum seeking algorithms based on first-order Lie bracket approximations exhibit exponential convergence when the cost function $J(x)$ behaves locally like a quadratic function near the extremum point $x^*$ (i.e., $J(x)\sim \|x-x^*\|^{2}$).
-However, if the cost function behaves like a higher-degree polynomial near the extremum, i.e., $ J(x) \sim \|x - x^*\|^m $ with $ m > 2$, such algorithms exhibit only a polynomial decay rate.
+\textbf{Motivation \& contributions.} Inspired by the concept of higher-order Lie bracket averaging, this paper further explores the application of these techniques to ES problems, with a particular focus on achieving faster convergence rates.
+In particular, many ES algorithms based on first-order Lie bracket approximation exhibit exponential convergence when the cost function $J(x)$ behaves locally like a quadratic function near the extremum point $x^*$ (i.e., $J(x)\sim \|x-x^*\|^{2}$).
+However, if the cost function behaves like a higher-degree polynomial near the extremum, i.e., $ J(x) \sim \|x - x^*\|^m $ with $ m > 2$, such algorithms exhibit only a polynomial decay rate~\cite{GZE18}.
 Even though it was observed in \cite{PE23} that using higher-order Lie brackets to design ES may lead to faster convergence rate when $J(x)\sim \|x-x^*\|^{4}$, no conclusion or a proof was provided regarding the nature of the faster convergence resulting from higher-order Lie brackets.

-In this paper, we investigate a class of extremum seeking problems involving the unconstrained minimization of a cost function $J(x)$.
+In this paper, we provide a preliminary study of a class of ES problems related to the unconstrained minimization of a cost function $J(x)$.
 The function $J$ is unknown in terms of an explicit analytic expression, but it can be evaluated (measured) at any point.
-We focus on designing an ES control system of the form $ \dot x = u(t,J(x)), $ such that the system's trajectories tend asymptotically to an extremum point of the function $J$.
-To develop our approach, in this paper we assume that the cost function behaves locally like an $m$-th order polynomial near the minimizer $x^*\in\mathbb R^n$, i.e., $J(x)\sim \|x-x^*\|^{m}$, with some $m\ge 2$.
+We focus on designing an ES control system of the form $ \dot x = u(t,J(x)), $ such that the system's trajectories tend to an extremum point of $J$.
+To develop our approach, we assume that the cost function behaves locally like an $m$-th order polynomial near the minimizer $x^*\in\mathbb R^n$, i.e., $J(x)\sim \|x-x^*\|^{m}$, with some $m\ge 2$.